-Owing to such differences, several authorities, such as FIATA (Federation of Freight Forwarders Associations) and the United States Federal Maritime Commission, have come up with recommendations to resolve the disputes between the shipping lines and exporters/importers.
+Owing to such differences, several authorities, such as FIATA (Federation of Freight Forwarders Associations) and the United States Federal Maritime Commission, have come up with recommendations to resolve the disputes between the shipping lines and export/importers.
 These recommendations include:

-- At the first and base level the Free Time Period should be raised.
+- At the first and base level, the Free Time Period should be raised.

 - Encouraging the use of environment-friendly modes by extending the free detention time.

 - Giving opportunities to the shippers to negotiate directly with the merchant haulage.
 Many importers/exporters may choose merchant haulage over the carrier.
-This is because it enables shippers to negotiate directly with the haulage provider, and not accept the rates that the carrier quotes them.
+This is because it enables shippers to negotiate directly with the haulage provider and not accept the rates that the carrier quotes them.

 How to Avoid?